Lissy93/dashy/docs/troubleshooting.md

 The first solution is to switch the routing mode, from HTML5 `history` mode to `hash` mode, by setting `appConfig.routingMode` to `hash`.

+**As of 2.0.4, on static hosting this is changed by editing `routingMode` under `public/extra-conf.js`.
+If running with the included server, `conf.yml` still functions as intended.**

 If this works, but you wish to continue using HTML5 history mode, then a bit of extra [server configuration](/docs/management.md#web-server-configuration) is required.
 This is explained in more detaail in the [Vue Docs](https://router.vuejs.org/guide/essentials/history-mode.html).
 Once completed, you can then use `routingMode: history` again, for neater URLs.

 ---